Mas d’Amile, Terrasses du Larzac

 |Founded||2007; property in the family for 3 generations|

 A mélie d’Hurlaborde started Mas d’Amile with her brother Sébastien in 2007, when they inherited a 2.5-acre parcel of old Carignan from their grandfather.
 Amélie did graphic arts and writing for producers in the southern Rhône; Sébastien was the main vineyard guy and GM for a local biodynamic domaine, and they had planned for this moment.
 As soon as the inheritance came through, they took over the parcel and made the wine from that year’s crop in their grandfather’s garage.

 Grandpa was okay with that.
 He had been a grower all his life, selling the crop to the co-op (plus he was one of the village mailmen; he knew everyone!).
 His father came from Spain and ended up marrying a local woman whose roots went back to 17th century Montpeyroux.
 When Amélie was born, Grandpa bestowed the nickname of Amile upon her—the masculine version of her name—and in one sense anyway things came full circle when she made her wine under that name in his garage.
 He is pictured below during the harvest of 2007.

 While brother Sébastien kept his day job, Amélie never looked back.
-Montpeyroux’s well-known vigneron Sylvain Fadat helped her gain the trust of growers, enabling her to buy parcels from those taking their retirement.
-She now farms nine parcels and she does most of the work herself.
-These total 18.5 acres, growing in the commune of Montpeyroux within the appellation of Terrasses du Larzac.
-The vines average 35-years, apart from the 1930s-era Carignan plantation.
-Since the beginning in 2007 the vines have been farmed organically; increasingly, they have been given biodynamic treatments.
-In 2019 she went for certification and that is due in 2022.
-All are hand-harvested by the extended family (below is Amélie’s daughter Gabrielle during the 2019 harvest).
+Montpeyroux’s well-known vigneron Sylvain Fadat, along with her father (the village’s popular, longtime mayor), helped her gain the trust of growers, which opened the door to her to buy parcels from those taking their retirement.
+She now farms 10 parcels, doing nearly all of the work herself with some help from her husband Jérôme.
+These parcels total 21 acres, all in the commune of Montpeyroux within the appellation of Terrasses du Larzac.
+The vines average 40-years, apart from the 1930s-era Carignan plantation.
+Since the beginning in 2007 she has worked organically; more recently she’s been applying biodynamic treatments.
+She received official organic certification in 2022.

 These parcels lie between 150-400 meters in elevation at the base of the Cevennes Mountains and its plateaux—which is to say, hard up against the Massif Central, a dramatic backdrop at the very end of the Languedoc plain, roughly 25 miles from the Mediterranean.